 Our reactivity can then be explored in a more conscious and skillful way.

 Engaging mindfulness & self-compassion is a step of courage and presence as we learn how to support ourselves and others in a world in much need of kindness & compassion as a whole.

-* The cost for this spring 2020 course is $425 and it includes the MSC Handout Booklet
+* The cost for this fall 2020 course is $425 and it includes the MSC Handout Booklet

 * There are a few sliding scale spots - please contact Nicola to arrange